 Interestingly, neither the CDM Regs or Fire Safety Order state minimum criteria – rather they imply it is subject to Risk Assessment.

-The HSE however, have compiled a more user friendly guidance document ‘General Fire Precautions’ (visit our Downloads section for details) which we have summarised below:
+The HSE however, have compiled a more user friendly guidance document ‘General Fire Precautions’ which we have summarised below:

 - During the course of construction escape routes are likely to change and should be regularly evaluated.

 - In an emergency, escape via a scaffold is difficult.
 Try to minimise reliance on it.

 - There should, where possible, be at least 2 escape routes offering escape in different directions.